Dangling Modifiers: An Explanation and Guide for Editing

 The whole family was eight years old?

-There are three main ways to tackle danglers: Change the main subject of the sentence, change the modifier into some type of subordinate clause, or combine the ideas so they create just one independent clause.
-Splitting the concepts into two sentences may work in some cases too.
+There are three main ways to tackle danglers: Change the main subject of the sentence, change the modifier into a dependent or independent clause with its own subject, or combine the ideas so they create one cohesive sentence.
 You’ll need to play around with these options to find the correction that stays true to the original meaning and voice.

 Change the subject:

-Grabbing her coat, she left the room and shut the door with a bang behind her.
+Grabbing her coat, she left and shut the door with a bang behind her.

-This works pretty well, but it changes the feeling of the sentence to specify that she is shutting the door.
+Instead of editing the first part of the sentence, we just change the subject from “the door” to “she.”
+Adding “she left” helps with the logic.
+This works pretty well, but it does change the feeling of the sentence to specify that she is shutting the door.

 Having pulled the turkey out of the oven, I was ready to start the dinner.